CS171/2016-cs171-website/project.md

 * Final project submission (including screen-cast)
 * Group peer evaluations
 * Project demos
-* Presentation at SEAS design fair (except for DCE students)
+* Presentation at SEAS design fair

 ## Implementation Requirements
 To get a sense about the scope of your final projects, please take a look at our [gallery]({{ site.baseurl }}/fame/) of projects from previous yers.
 To be more specific, your final project you have to fulfill the following requirements in regards to your visualizations and your webpage:

 * Implement multiple coordinated (linked) views
-* New this year: Implement at least one innovative view that is either
+* Implement at least one innovative view that is either
 	* a) an extension of an existing visualization type, or
 	* b) a novel visualization type